bbauska/W3Cx-1of5-CSS.0x/README.md

 Not super-exciting.

-Well in fact, let\'s get back to the CSS.
+Well in fact, let&#39;s get back to the CSS.

 Much better!
 Well, except for that purple text.

-Let\'s take a look at some other designs.
+Let&#39;s take a look at some other designs.

 These are the designs from all over the Internet.

 Here, we see another completely different design, but that same text!

-In fact, if I inspect this element, I can see that it\'s in that same h1 type.
+In fact, if I inspect this element, I can see that it&#39;s in that same h1 type.

 But look at all the style is different.

 If I scroll down, I can even find the color.

-Purple doesn\'t look much better on this page either.
+Purple doesn&#39;t look much better on this page either.

 In fact, if I get rid of it, all the HTML, or if I give up all the CSS again, it takes me back to that same core text.